bugsounet/MMM-Glassy/README.md

   * The smaller the percentage: more transparent it will be
 * MagicMirror² Background:
   * You can use your own file. just save it into `resources` folder of `MMM-Glassy` module
-  * Don't Forget in this case to use `mirrorBackgroundFile` feature
+  * Don't Forget in this case to use `mirrorBackgroundFile` feature.
+  * You have some others `default` background in `resources` Folder, just check it!
 * If you use another module for add a background to `MagicMirror²`:
   * Don't forget to set `mirrorBackground` to `false`
 * Resources Warn: